BIUT-Block/biutjs-datahandler/README.md

 <a name="TokenBlockChainDB+addUpdateBlock"></a>

 ### tokenBlockChainDB.addUpdateBlock(pos, blockArray, callback) ⇒ <code>None</code>
-Add new blocks from a specific position if the blocks does not exist Update old blocks from a specific position if the blocks already exist
+Add new blocks from a specific position if the blocks does not exist<br>
+Update old blocks from a specific position if the blocks already exist

 **Kind**: instance method of [<code>TokenBlockChainDB</code>](#TokenBlockChainDB)